 But besides its flash, there’s substance.
 If you don’t like hyper-slippery cloth mouse pads, the textured weave pattern Thermaltake used here is a fantastic balance.
 Thermaltake’s extended mouse pad also provides 4 more inches of roaming room north to south than the SteelSeries QCK Prism Cloth (XL) above.
 It stays in place but notably takes in moisture from drinking glasses, leaving on a temporary damp mark.
 Visible stitching, meanwhile, makes damage easier.
 On the other hand, the mouse pad’s surface fights off stains, which I tested by eating many a snack over it.

-If you have any Razer products using Razer Chroma, you can get the colors to sync for nice touch.
+If you have any Razer products using Razer Chroma, you can get the colors to sync for a nice touch.
 I got it to work nicely with a Razer DeathAdder V2 Mini mouse.
 But if you like customizing, you’ll be frustrated with the inconsistency with colors selected in Thermaltake (or Razer Synapse) software.
 Trying to set it to a static yellow resulted in a multi-color effect that was mostly aqua green.
 The photo above shows what’s supposed to be red on top and orange on the bottom.
 It still looks beautiful, but if you want accurate software customization, look elsewhere.

 Finding Discounts on the Best RGB Mouse Pads